tlk/window.onerror/README.md

 TBD

+#### See also

-See also https://github.com/tlk/window.onerror-blacklist for a list of "odd" exceptions.
+* https://github.com/tlk/window.onerror-blacklist for a list of "odd" exceptions.
+* https://github.com/errorception/ie-error-languages on how to interpret localized errors (MSIE)

 #### Inspired by